emissary-ingress/emissary/reference/statistics.md

 # Statistics and Monitoring

-Ambassador Edge Stack is an API gateway for microservices built on [Envoy Proxy](https://www.envoyproxy.io).
-A key feature of Envoy is the observability it enables by exposing a multitude of statistics about its own operations.
+Ambassador Edge Stack uses [Envoy Proxy](https://www.envoyproxy.io), which has Observability to expose a multitude of statistics about its own operations.
+You can use the Envoy `/metrics` endpoint to scrap states and metrics directly, so you don't need to configure your Ambassador Edge Stack to output statistics to another tool, such as StatsD.

+To scrape metrics directly, follow the instructions for [Monitoring with Prometheus and Grafana](/user-guide/monitoring).

 Ambassador Edge Stack makes it easy to direct this information to a statistics and monitoring tool of your choice.
 As an example, for a given service `usersvc`, here are some interesting statistics to investigate:

 - `envoy.cluster.usersvc_cluster.upstream_rq_total` is the total number of requests that `usersvc` has received via Ambassador Edge Stack.
 The rate of change of this value is one basic measure of service utilization, i.e. requests per second.
 - `envoy.cluster.usersvc_cluster.upstream_rq_2xx` is the total number of requests to which `usersvc` responded with an HTTP response indicating success.
 This value divided by the prior one, taken on an rolling window basis, represents the recent success rate of the service.
 There are corresponding `4xx` and `5xx` counters that can help clarify the nature of unsuccessful requests.